How to Benchmark a VPS in 2026: CPU, Disk, and Network

 - Avoid fake disk benchmarks.
 Don’t run fio in

 /tmpif it’s mounted astmpfs(RAM). - Compare like-for-like.
 Same region, similar plan class, and similar pricing model.
+If you just want to shortlist first, use:

 - VPS Finder: /en/vps-finder